mtlynch/mtlynch.io/content/retrospectives/2023/10/index.md

 That means the possibilities look like:

-- Best case: There are more manufacturing delays, so making our own devices allows us to sell for 10 more days than we otherwise could have.
+- Optimistic case: There are no more delays, so we waste a lot of time and money building devices that the new factory could have made for us.
-- Worst case: We waste a lot of time and money building devices that the new factory could have made for us.
+- Pessimistic case: There are more manufacturing delays, so making our own devices allows us to sell for 10 more days than we otherwise could have.

 **Decision**: Don't build more devices in-house.
 It's a lot of time and money for something that, at best, gets us only 10 more days of having inventory.